 Make sure that your ads are scheduled for the most profitable periods based on your industry.
 You may find that shoppers are more likely to click and convert at certain times of the day, so schedule your ads for those times.

 Ad extensions are useful for getting more attention from consumers.
 You can include information in your ads such as business location, call buttons, and extra links to drive traffic.
 If you identify specific questions that people may have when they see your ad, you can use an ad extension to put this in your ad.

-Optimisation on Performance Max takes time.
+Optimization on Performance Max takes time.
 To see your performance improve, and to see what asset combinations work best for you, Google recommends running Performance Max campaigns for at least six weeks.
-This gives Google’s machine learning algorithm time to learn and collect behaviour data, which should in theory help your campaign target the correct audience more effectively.
+This gives Google’s machine learning algorithm time to learn and collect behavior data, which should in theory help your campaign target the correct audience more effectively.